 Brief documentation on the helper scripts included in the package in the /scripts directory.
-To use these scripts you will need to have a clone of the git repository, or they should also be installed with the prefix 'poppunk' (e.g to run extract_distances.py, run the command poppunk_extract_distances.py).
+To use these scripts you will need to have a clone of the git repository, or they should also be installed with the prefix 'poppunk' (e.g to run extract_distances.py).